 How do nurses speak out for your health?

 Ontario’s nurses are hard at work, both beside and away from the bedside.
 In fact, you may not be aware of important policies that have passed thanks, in part, to nurses’ expertise.
 Read on, and learn more about how registered nurses and their professional association are speaking out to ensure you are safe and healthy, but take note: this by no means an exhaustive list.
-The following points are meant to give you an idea of just some of the work Ontario’s RNs are doing that will positively influence your day-to-day health.
+The following points are meant to give you an idea of just some of the work Ontario’s RNs, NPs, and nursing students are doing that will positively influence your day-to-day health.

 - Nurses helped persuade the Ontario government to ban the cosmetic use of pesticides.
 How does this affect you?